rutrum/rutrum.net/content/blog/jerry.md

 ## FIP Warriors

 The next morning I was accepted into the group.
-Someone messaged me saying that I would be assigned a vet for assistance.
-But before I could continue, I needed to provide a plethora of information: medical history, symptoms, size and weight, and various photos and videos of Jerry and his swollen belly.
+I needed to make a post on the group about Jerry and his symptoms.
+A few hours later, someone made a group chat and dumped a questionaire on me.
+It asked about eating habits, bathroom behavior, and lethargy.
+Then there was a section concerning known FIP symptoms: fluid in the belly, different sized pubils, visible third eyelids, and trouble walking or jumping.
+Lastly, it asked for photos and videos demonstrating behavior.

+{% spoiler(title="Some gifs of Jerry's behavior that I sent to the group.") %}

+{{ figure(src="/jerry/breathing.gif", caption="Jerry's breathing.") }}

+{{ figure(src="/jerry/walking.gif", caption="Running for a treat.") }}

+{% end %}

 As I was taking all these measurements, it crossed my mind that I was taking what could be some of the last hours with my cat to do some speculative diagnosis.
 Should I really be doing this?
 Will I regret it more if he passes and I didn't spend all the time I could have?

-I finished filling out all the information that morning.
+I was finished in around 30 minutes and responded at 9am.
 Then I waited.
 It was so hard to be patient that day.

+---

 FIP Warriors is a group of volunteers and vetenarians dedicated to help people not just treat, but _cure_ their cats of FIP.
-Individuals with FIP cats join the group, are paired with a vetenarian, who can provide specific advice and assistance for guiding the pet owners on how to administer treatment.
+Individuals with FIP cats are paired with a vetenarian who can provide specific advice and assistance for guiding the pet owners on how to administer treatment.
 And perhaps most importantly, within the confines of Facebook messenger, volunteers would assist in actually obtaining the medicine needed to cure infected cats.

-Later in the morning I did finally reach contact with a vetenarian assigned to our case.
-I was eager to learn more and get treatment advice, but these are _real_ vetenarians who do this as a volunteer effort.
-I could only move as fast as they could.
-But, by the end of the day, the vetenarian diagnosed Jerry with wet FIP, and recommended so many millilitters of the medicine as a subcutaneous shot.
-The sooner we started the treatment, the better.
-I ordered my first batch of vials that day, but it would be a few days before they arrived.
+Sadly, I wasn't getting a response.
+I wouldn't make contact with a vetenarian until 8pm that evening.
+In the mean time, I could just enjoy spending time with Jerry.

 ## Sheer Luck

-Unbelievably, talking to the right person at the right time might have saved Jerry's life, if he wasn't going to make it through the weekend. // remove?

-I called a close family member who is also within my friend group.
+During the day, I called a close family member who is also within my friend group.
 He is a cat-lover, and I thought he would want to know what was happening with Jerry.
 To be honest, I thought that signing up for the Facebook group was a little embarrassing, if not dangerous.
 Was I really going to just trust this anonymous group on Facebook to get treatment?
 Was I just fooling myself and falling into a scam?
 But I knew my close family member would understand: he would have done the same thing.

 As I started to tell him about FIP, he said that it sounded familiar.
 Just the weekend before, we were both at a cookout of a mutual friends.
-One of the other couples there was telling a story about their own cat, and it sounded very similar to everything I was describing.
+He said that one of the other couples there told a story about their own cat, and it sounded very similar to everything I was describing.

 There was a chance this person was _local_ and could help with FIP treatment.
 After a game of telephone and agonizing time waiting for responses to texts, we had a meet up set.

+I then messaged the Facebook group to break the silence, announcing we were going to meet with another person locally who was treating their cat for FIP.
+At 8pm, about an hour before the meet up, a vetenarian was assigned to our group.
+He affirmed what we were doing, and said we could start with their medicine and order more vials.  _Finally_ I had some feedback about Jerry's case.

-That Friday evening, less than 24 hours after Jerry was fatally diagnosed with FIP, I drove this stranger's house.
+That Friday evening, less than 24 hours after Jerry was fatally diagnosed with FIP, I drove to this stranger's house.
 There I received the first batch of medicine that would get me through the weekend until the online order came in.
 My wife and I were able to starting treating Jerry immediately.

-We had amazing luck.
-Thursday night, Jerry was a gonner.
+What amazing circumstances: Thursday night, Jerry was a gonner.
 I was going to lose a cat just 4 months after picking him up from the humane society.
 By Friday night, there was such real hope that Jerry was going to make it.
 And it wasn't just a dream any more.
+I was literally holding the cure in my hands.
 Meeting real people experiencing the same thing, and showing optimistic results, made this feel like it really was possible to cure FIP cats.

-## Improvements
+## Treatment

 In only _three days_, Jerry's bloat was gone.